 Every year, more than 279,290 tCO2eq are required to be emitted, helping to improve air quality and consequently health and climate.

-REED + Manoa Project
+REDD + Manoa Project

 Beyond the Triangulo Group

 Manoa, in partnership with the REDD + project carried out by Biofílica, is the source of access for other Brazilian companies to be able to neutralize their emissions of gases in the atmosphere and commit themselves to the causes of sustainability.